jesuscuevas/csus_website/_posts/2021-02-08-shell-data-processing-pipelines.md

 - The Canvas wiki looks great!
     Let me know if you want more pages.
-- Don't look at Discord and think "everyone gets it except for me" 😢 We're all starting from different places, and the goal is for us all to grow.
+- Don't look at Discord and think, "everyone gets it except for me." 😢 Instead, think, "Wow, there's so much cool stuff here for me to learn!" 😁
 - Beginner focused office hours after class today.